Minister for Defence

 Lieutenant General Frewen has held a range of senior staff appointments, most notably Military Assistant to the Chief of Army, Chief of Staff Headquarters Forces Command, and Head Military Strategic Commitments in Australian Defence Headquarters.

-His operational service includes Rwanda with the United Nations in 1994-95; leadership of the initial regional military intervention force in support of the re-establishment of law and order in the Solomon Islands in 2003 (a force comprising 1800 military personnel drawn from Australia, New Zealand, Fiji, Papua New Guinea and Tonga); time in Afghanistan, as both the Australian National Commander in Kabul and, later, in Kandahar, coordinating NATO efforts to rebuild the Afghan National Army and Afghan National Police in Regional Command (South).
-Most recently he was the national commander of all Australian Defence personnel in the Middle East from January 2017 until January 2018.
+His operational service includes Rwanda with the United Nations in 1994-95; leadership of the initial regional military intervention force in support of the re-establishment of law and order in the Solomon Islands in 2003 (comprising military personnel from Australia, New Zealand, Fiji, Papua New Guinea and Tonga); time in Afghanistan as both the Australian National Commander in Kabul and, later, in Kandahar coordinating NATO efforts to rebuild the Afghan National Army and Afghan National Police across Regional Command South.
+Most recently he was the national commander of all Australian Defence personnel in the Middle East, including Iraq and Afghanistan, throughout 2017.

 Lieutenant General Frewen is a graduate of the University of New South Wales, the Australian Army Command and Staff College, and the US Army War College.
-He holds a Bachelor of Arts Degree and Masters Degrees in both Defence and Strategic Studies.
-He was appointed as a Member of the Order of Australia (AM) in 2004 for his leadership of the combined joint task force in the Solomon Islands.
+He holds a Bachelor of Arts degree and Masters degrees in both Defence and Strategic Studies.
+He was appointed as a Member of the Order of Australia (AM) for his leadership in the Solomon Islands.
+He was awarded the Distinguished Service Cross for his command of forces in the Middle East in 2017.

 Lieutenant General Frewen assumed duty as the Principal Deputy Director of the Australian Signals Directorate on 1 March 2018.